-Sanjeevani Panditharatne is a PhD student in the Space and Atmospheric Physics Group in the Department of Physics, Imperial College London, alongside RAL Space, joining in October 2021.
+Sanjeevani Panditharatne is a PhD student in the Space and Atmospheric Physics Group in the Department of Physics, Imperial College London, alongside RAL Space.
 She is also affiliated with the Science and Solutions for a Changing Planet Doctoral Training Partnership at the Grantham Insititute for Climate Change and the Environment.
-Her project, supervised by Dr. Caroline Cox and co-supervised by Dr. Helen Brindely, explores how the Earth is losing its cool in support of the ESA FORUM satellite mission.
+Her project, supervised by Dr. Caroline Cox and Prof. Helen Brindely, explores how the Earth is losing its cool in support of the ESA FORUM satellite mission.

-Sanjeevani is the Communications Officer for the Grantham Institute's Education Equality, Diversity and Inclusion Committee, and Chair of the Joint DTP Conference Committee.
+Sanjeevani is the Communications Officer for the Grantham Institute's Education Equality, Diversity and Inclusion Committee, and the Chair of the NERC 2022 Joint DTP Conference Committee.

 Prior to joining Imperial, Sanjeevani completed an Integrated MSc in Chemical Physics at the University of Bristol.
 Her dissertation, supervised by Dr. Zoë Leinhardt and Dr. Will Seviour explored the influence of obliquity on Martian surface conditions and the implications for habitability.